3 fatally struck along central Virginia road

 GOOCHLAND, Va. — Virginia State Police say three people who got out of a vehicle after it struck an animal have died after being hit by another car.

 Sgt.
 Keeli Hill said in a news release that the crash happened around 9 p.m.
-Wednesday in Goochland County.
+Wednesday in Goochland County, west of Richmond.

 Hill says a four-door sedan pulled over in the left lane and shoulder of Route 288 due to “being involved in an animal crash.”
 An Audi came upon the sedan and the three people standing outside and struck them.